 - Future Tense - I will go over phrasal verbs tomorrow.

-- Simple - We go over vocabulary every day.
+- Simple Aspect - We go over vocabulary every day.

-- Continuous - We are going over vocabulary right now.
+- Continuous Aspect - We are going over vocabulary right now.

-- Perfect - We have gone over vocabulary for 10 minutes.
+- Perfect Aspect - We have gone over vocabulary for 10 minutes.

-- Perfect Continuous - We have been going over vocabulary for all year.
+- Perfect Continuous Aspect - We have been going over vocabulary all year.

 Teaching phrasal verbs can be challenging for several reasons.
 With over 10,000 PVs in the English language, it is impossible to teach all of the PVs!
-Different countries and different regions of large countries use different PVs.
-A person from Britain would say 'pop by' while a person from the U.S. would say 'drop by'.
-One phrasal verb may have multiple meanings (check out -1.
+Second, different countries and different regions of large countries use different phrasal verbs.
+A Brit would say "pop by" (impromptu visit) while an American would say "drop by".
+Thirdly, one phrasal verb may have multiple meanings.
+For example, "check out" means 1.
 Pay for purchases at a store.
 2. Pay a bill at a hotel and leave.
 3. Look at something or someone who is interesting/attractive.
 4. Determine if something is true.
-5. Borrow a book from a library.).
-Different meanings will often use different grammatical forms (Intransitive - He checked out of the hotel.
-Transitive, Separable - I checked a book out from the library.).
+5. Borrow a book from a library.
+Lastly, different meanings will often use different grammatical forms.

 There are a wide variety of methods to teach PVs.
-Most ESL and EFL teachers focus on phrasal verbs as vocabulary words.
-Context enables English learners to understand their meaning.
+Most English language teachers focus on phrasal verbs as new vocabulary words.
+Context enables English students to understand their meaning.
 Different methods create different connections enabling students to better remember the phrasal verb and its meaning.
 Choosing the best teaching method depends on your students' needs and your teaching situation.
+No matter which method you use, it is important to teach the definition/s and practice using PVs in both oral and written sentences.
 Below are some common teaching methods.
-No matter which method you use, it is important to teach the definition and practice using PVs in both oral and written sentences.

 - In Context - Identify PVs in a reading passage, song, or video.